teamcarry11/archive-monorepo-12025-10-grainkae3g/docs/core/philosophy/14-TEAMS-FIVE-ELEMENTS.md

 **Modules**: graindisplay, grainicons, grainas-voice
 **Mascot**: Lion 🦁

 **Vibe!** Like a teacher who makes you feel brave enough to try hard things.
 Team 05 shares their light so others can shine too.
-Leadership through service, not control.
+Leadership through service and example.

 ---